“The Tribe13 Experiment”

 Of all the things the Tribe did, –and of all the youth ministry I’ve ever done, I’m most proud of this.

 As a pastor, I had led 11 traditional classes to their Confirmation Day.
 And every year, I would lament the fact that HALF my class was composed of kids who rarely darkened the church door.
 I actually had one youth tell me that his father said, “Get confirmed and I’ll never ask you to go to another thing at church.”
 And you know what?
 He never did come to another thing.

-Now remember, our youth group numbers were no lie.
+My old youth groups were well attended back in the day.
 I related well to kids and was a pretty creative teacher too.
 And I know our creative-traditional classes did impact some kids lives.
 But after 11 years of watching many of the confirmands fall off the cliff afterwards, and after watching my OWN two daughters have a horrible Confirmation experience at the hands of the Hill Church, I swore it would never happen to my youngest daughter.
-So when we started Tribe13, I told the pastor, “when it comes time to confirm them, I promise to lead that effort.”
+So when we started Tribe 13, I told the pastor, “when it comes time to confirm them, I promise to lead that effort.”
 And he was obviously happy to have that off his plate.